 - 4 cups of water

-- 2 tablespoons of salted butter (yak butter, if possible)
+- 2 tbsp of salted butter (yak butter, if possible)

-Step 1 – Bring the water to a boil in a stainless steel pot.
+- To make butter tea, bring the water to a boil in a stainless steel pot.

-Step 2 – Add the loose tea to the water and allow it to steep for 2-3 minutes.
+- Add the loose tea to the water and allow it to steep for 2-3 minutes.
+Add the salt.

 Side Effects of Butter Tea

-- Caffeine – The caffeine content found in black tea can have negative effects on the body when consumed in large quantities.
-Consuming an excessive amount of butter tea can result in headaches, anxiety, irritability, insomnia and stomach discomfort.
+- Caffeine – The caffeine content found in black tea may have negative effects on the body when consumed in large quantities.
+Consuming an excessive amount of butter tea can result in headaches, anxiety, irritability, insomnia, and stomach discomfort.
 It is not recommended that you drink more than 2-3 cups of this tea per day, despite how constantly it is consumed in Tibet.